COC Centro Oncológico de Chihuahua

 • Earache.

-Biopsy : The removal of cells or tissues so that a pathologist can look at them under a microscope to check for signs of cancer.
-Tissue samples are sometimes removed during one of the following procedures:
+Biopsy: The collection of cells or tissue for examination under a microscope by a pathologist to determine if there are signs of cancer.
+Sometimes, tissue samples are collected during one of the following procedures:

-Laryngoscopy : A procedure in which a doctor examines the larynx with a mirror or laryngoscope, looking for abnormal areas.
-A laryngoscope is a thin, tube-shaped instrument with a light and lens for looking inside the throat and larynx.
-Sometimes it has a tool to remove tissue samples and look at them under a microscope to check for signs of cancer.
+Laryngoscopy: A procedure where a physician examines the larynx using a mirror or laryngoscope to detect any abnormal areas.
+A laryngoscope is a slender tube-shaped instrument, equipped with a light and a lens that allows the examination of the throat and larynx.
+Sometimes it has a tool for collecting tissue samples and examining them under a microscope to check for signs of cancer.

-Endoscopy : A procedure to look inside organs and tissues of the body, such as the throat, esophagus, and trachea, to check for abnormal areas.
-An endoscope (a thin tube-shaped instrument with a light and lens for viewing) is inserted through an opening in the body, such as the mouth.
-Sometimes a special tool on the endoscope is used to remove tissue samples.
+Endoscopy: A procedure to examine the inner structures of the body, such as the throat, esophagus, and trachea, to determine if there are any abnormalities.
+An endoscope (a slender tube-shaped instrument equipped with a light and a lens for observation) is inserted through an opening in the body, such as the mouth.
+At times, a specialized endoscope attachment is used to collect tissue samples.

-CT scan (CAT scan) : A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
-The pictures are made by a computer linked to an x-ray machine.
-A dye is injected into a vein or swallowed to help the organs or tissues show up more clearly.
-This procedure is also called a CT scan, CT scan, or CT scan.
+Computed Tomography (CT): A procedure in which a series of detailed images of the body’s internal structures are taken from different angles.
+The images are generated by a computer connected to an X-ray machine.
+A dye is administered intravenously or orally to enhance the visibility of the organs or tissues.
+This procedure is also known as computed tomography, computerized axial tomography (CAT), or CT scan.

-There are different types of treatment for laryngeal cancer patients.
+There are various types of treatment available for laryngeal cancer patients.

 Four types of standard treatment are used:

-Immunotherapy: Medicines are used to help a person’s immune system recognize and kill cancer cells more effectively.
+Immunotherapy: Drugs are used to help a person’s immune system recognize and destroy cancer cells more effectively.